galesburgchorus/galesburgchorus.github.io/season.md

 Use your season pass as a single admission ticket for three concerts, or treat your friends and use it to admit up to four people during the season.

-Tickets are available at the door or at Innkeeper's Fresh Roasted Coffee.
+Tickets are available at the door.